Auto.gov: Learning-based Governance for Decentralized Finance (DeFi): Simulation setup

 \subsubsection{Attack scenario}

-In each episode, the model randomly select a certain number of steps where a price oracle attack will be performed before other ordinary actions from the market user.
+In each episode, the environment randomly generates 3 steps where a price oracle attack will be performed before other ordinary actions from the market user.

+While Auto.gov is agnostic about {\em how} exactly the market manipulation occurs, a typical way to achieve an arbitrary price hike is through a {\bf flash-loan-funded price oracle attack} \cite{xu2021dexAmm,Qin2020AttackingTD,Arora2024SecPLF:Attacks} that involves: \begin{enumerate} \item driving the price of a crypto-asset high temporarily by buying a sizable amount of that asset with funds (usually in ETH or stablecoin) borrowed through a flash loan which requires no collateralization; \item depositing this asset at the inflated price; \item borrowing out funds worth more than the true value of the deposited asset; \item using part of the borrowed funds to repay the flashloan and profiting from the excess. \end{enumerate} Crypto-assets with a thinner market are generally more vulnerable to price manipulation; more widely-adopted assets such as ETH or USD-pegged stablecoins often get drained from the lending protocol under the attack described above.

-At the step where an attack shall occur, the market user (who is now also an attacker) first inflates the price of TKN by 200 times.
-We are agnostic how the arbitrary price hike can take place, but theoretically this can be done through a flash loan attack (see Attack Procedure \ref{flashloanattack}) for token assets with a relatively thin, low-liquidity market.
-The user then deposits all their available TKN to the lending pool to increase their supply token balance in TKN.
-Next, the usesr offsets their TKN loan with TKN supply tokens as much as possible, such that all the remaining TKN supply tokens can be used to back other, more valuable loans.
-The user subsequently offsets their WETH and USDC loans with the corresponding supply tokens as much as possible, such that the remaining WETH and USDC loans will be mainly backed by TKN with inflated price.
-The user then seeks to borrow out as much additional WETH and USDC as possible from the lending pools, possibly depleting the pools before the faked borrow quota is used up.
+At the step where an attack shall occur, the price of TKN first becomes inflated by 200 times.
+Then the market user deposits all their available TKN to the lending pool to increase their supply token balance in TKN.
+Next, the user offsets their TKN loan with TKN supply tokens as much as possible, such that all the remaining TKN supply tokens can be used to back other, more valuable loans.
+The user subsequently offsets their ETH and USDC loans with the corresponding supply tokens as much as possible, such that the remaining ETH and USDC loans will be mainly backed by TKN at an inflated price.
+The user then seeks to borrow out as much additional ETH and USDC as possible from the lending pools, possibly depleting the pools before the faked borrow quota is used up.
 Finally, the user withdraws TKN to restore their initial TKN balance as much as possible.